HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: The Framework

 \section{The \ours Framework}

-Figure \ref{fig:framework} shows the overview of our \ours framework, featuring a pre-trained time-dependent activity embedding mechanism tailored for activity logs, a hierarchical predictive model that models clinician workload in multiple temporal levels, and the semi-supervised framework that transfers knowledge from unlabeled data.
+Figure \ref{fig:framework} shows the overview of our \ours framework, featuring a pre-trained time-dependent activity embedding mechanism tailored for activity logs, a hierarchical predictive model that models physician behaviors in multiple temporal levels, and the semi-supervised framework that transfers knowledge from unlabeled data.
 Our \ours framework is generalizable to building upon any convolution-based sequence model as the base model.